Jackman0316/ML4GS/README.md

 # ML4GS
-Course assignments of Machine Learning for Graph and Sequantial Data
+Bonus projects of Machine Learning for Graph and Sequantial Data